Browse our full suite of resources on early childhood development.

 Take a Peek!

 Remove the label from several small water bottles.
 Fill each bottle with interesting objects—one might contain small shells, another can be filled with sparkly glitter, water, and mineral oil, and another with a few pennies.
 Securely glue the lid on each bottle.
-Give them to your grandchild to look at, shake, and explore.
+Give them to the child to look at, shake, and explore.

 Water, Water Everywhere

 Fill a dishpan with water and place it on a towel on the floor (or better, outside).
-Give your grandchild plastic cups, spoons, bowls, and a funnel.
+Give the child plastic cups, spoons, bowls, and a funnel.
 Watch her pour, splash, and more.
 Add some food coloring to the water for a new twist on water play.
 As with any water activity, supervise carefully and pour all water out when you are done.

-Gather several objects that make different noises—rattles, bells, tambourines, etc. Start singing a song and pick up an instrument—offer one to your grandchild too—and make some music together.
-Games like this nurture your grandchild’s language, physical, and thinking skills.
+Gather several objects that make different noises—rattles, bells, tambourines, etc. Start singing a song and pick up an instrument—offer one to the child too—and make some music together.
+Games like this nurture a child’s language, physical, and thinking skills.

 Make a Bubble “Mound”

 Fill a small bowl with some bubble liquid and then use a straw to blow a mound of bubbles.
-Let your grandchild explore the bubbles with his hands—but watch to make sure he doesn’t eat any.
+Let the child explore the bubbles with his hands—but watch to make sure he doesn’t eat any.
 He may also enjoy watching you blow bubbles for him to catch.